Rani, Rajasthan: Geography

-Ranakpur, Kumbhalgarh (Kumbhalmer), Sirohi, Nathdwara, Jalore (Jalore) are the nearby important tourist destinations to see.
+Ranakpur, Kumbhalgarh (Kumbhalmer), Sirohi, Nathdwara, Jalore are the nearby important tourist destinations to see.

 Leisure

 There are also a few picnic points, such as Sai Dham and Gori-shankar, around Rani.
 There is a mosque also situated there.
 There are large green grounds and high mountains like Rani village, Khimel, Dadai, Ghuralas etc. Basa Naiti Nora, for marriage functions with latest amenities is good stay.
 Ashapura mataji Temple Situated at Dadai Village on Hill nr about 12 km from Rani.